Plantation Stories Project

 The Project is dedicated to sharing the stories of people who lived, labored, and died at the site of the John Dickinson Plantation.
 Its directive is to research, compile, record, and share information about all enslaved, indentured, free, and freedom-seeking Black people connected to land over which the Dickinson family claimed ownership.
 The Project endeavors to give voice to people whose stories have been marginalized and largely lost to time, recognizing the humanity and agency of historically oppressed people as well as how they interacted with and impacted the communities and landscapes around them.

 Learn About Life on the Plantation.
 This is...
-Violet Brown's Story
+Clem's Story